kalpanak29/Earthquake-Data-Engineering-Project-with-Microsoft-Fabric/README.md

 `Worldwide Earthquake Events API - Gold Layer Processing`: In this final processing stage, the notebook refines the data to create business-ready datasets.
 These are optimized for high-value insights and are tailored for specific analytical purposes, such as reporting and visualization in tools like Power BI.

-## Data Attribute Definitions
-`id`: A string identifier for each data record.

-`latitude`: The latitude of the event, stored as a double.

-`longitude`: The longitude of the event, also stored as a double.

-`elevation`: The elevation at which the event occurred, expressed in meters, stored as a double.

-`title`: A string representing the title or name of the event.

-`place_description`: A string describing the location of the event.

-`sig`: A bigint (large integer) representing the significance score of the event.

-`mag`: A double indicating the magnitude of the earthquake.

-`magType`: A string describing the type of magnitude scale used.

-`time`: A timestamp marking the exact time of the event.

-`updated`: A timestamp indicating the last update time for the event data.

-## Prerequisites
-- Microsoft Fabric Account.
-- Fabric Administrator (or access to individual with Admin account).
-- Familiarity with Python, Spark, and basic data engineering concepts.
-- Basic Power BI skills.